isomerpages/sportsg-safesport/latest/news/_posts/2024-03-30-post-Safe Sport for Parents!.md

 To learn more about a parent's role in Safe Sport, check out our <a href="https://www.safesport.sg/training-and-education/awareness-module/" rel="noopener noreferrer nofollow" target="_blank">free e-learning module</a>!</p>
 <p></p>
 <p><a href="https://www.activesgcircle.gov.sg/academies-clubs" rel="noopener noreferrer nofollow" target="_blank">ActiveSG Academies and Clubs</a> offers
 eighteen different sports.
-The sessions prioritise fun and anyone can join regardless of age or skill.</p>
+The sessions prioritise fun(damentals) and anyone can join regardless of age or skill.</p>
 <p></p>